 This also depends on the kind of party the company’s throwing.
 If there’s an open bar, you can assume you and your date are allowed two to three drinks each and one helping of food (you don’t want to go overboard on either).
 If you work for a smaller company, be respectful of their budget and split your drink tickets with your date rather than asking for more.
 When you’re unsure, ask your organizer what the protocol is.

 Does My Plus-one Have to Dress Up?

 In general, the dress code applies to you and anyone else you bring.
-If the person doesn’t feel comfortable (or doesn’t want to) going along with it, they’re probably not the best person to bring.
+If the person doesn’t feel comfortable going along with it (or doesn’t want to), they’re probably not the best person to bring.

 Now that that’s taken care of, go have fun!
-You’ve worked hard this year, so you deserve a night of eating, drinking, and socializing about non-work stuff—and if you’d like, your dear plus-one.
+You’ve worked hard this year, so you deserve a night of eating, drinking, and socializing about non-work stuff—and if you’d like, bringing your dear plus-one into the mix.